 It also applies territorial management tools such as georeferenced maps and geographic databases to the monitoring the use of natural resources, and to strengthen the advocacy-related capacities of indigenous communities and organizations.

-In order to contribute to a context-specific Amazonian fisheries management, and following a decade of studies and action-research on this topic that is of great importance for the well-being of the local population, IBC has developed an Amazon fisheries collaborative governance model that takes into account geographical, environmental, social and cultural specificities, as well as traditional knowledge and successful local fisheries management practices.
-The model has attracted great interest among Academia, the production sector, and the regional governments of the Peruvian Amazon.
-Advocacy actions aimed at the reform of public policies governing the management of fisheries in Amazonia referencing this model have been developed.
-These are complemented by training and teaching initiatives that seek to generate greater knowledge on Amazonian fisheries and their management.
+In order to contribute to a context-specific Amazonian fisheries, that are key to the well-being of the local population, the IBC has developed a collaborative governance model for Amazonian fisheries that takes into account geographic, environmental, social, and cultural characteristics, traditional knowledge, and local fisheries management practices.
+The model has aroused interest among the academy, the production sector and the regional governments of the Amazon area.
+The advocacy for the reform of public policies that govern fisheries management in the Amazon is articulated around this model.
+Likewise, educational initiatives on Amazonian fisheries and their management are developed.

 These actions involve coordination with regional governments (Regional branches of the Direction of Production), CITE Amazonian Fisheries Pucallpa, PNIPA and PRODUCE.
 At the local level, work involves municipalities, indigenous federations and fishermen's associations involved in sustainable fisheries resource management initiatives.
 Allied organizations include WCS, IIAP, NCI and WWF.